Agricultural Literacy Curriculum Matrix

 Conduct a blind taste test with students to see if they can identify which burger contains a beef patty and which contains an alternative meat patty.
 Burgers could be obtained from a local fast-food restaurant if time and distance allows.

-Using the Compliments of Cattle poster, introduce students to all of the by-products we obtain from cattle.
+Compliments of Cattleposter, introduce students to all of the by-products we obtain from cattle.
 Discuss a hypothetical situation.
 If plant-based burgers decreased (significantly) the raising of cattle for beef, what other every-day items could be impacted?

 Listen to the AgFuture podcast, Alternative "meat" vs. traditional beef - Amanda Radke.
 Discuss the topics addressed in the podcast.
 Consider the following questions to engage your students in the podcast: